 This course will review the fundamentals of sound business practices as they relate to the running of a successful Family Child Care business.
 Emphasis will be on designing of business plans, budgeting, insurance, effective business policies, contracts, pricing, marketing, customer relations, purchasing, financial, legal and licensing regulations and reports, small business management and related record keeping.

 This course will broaden students' awareness of the theoretical and legal foundations for programs serving young children (infancy through age eight) with a wide range of special educational needs.
-Students will examine the causes, symptoms, social consequences and behavior characteristics of children with special needs.
-Students will learn how to develop curriculum modification/accommodation strategies in all domains of development in an inclusive classroom setting.
+Students will examine the causes, symptoms, social consequences and behavior characteristics of children with exceptionalities.
+Students will learn how to develop curriculum modification/accommodation strategies in all domains of development in an inclusive classroom setting or other natural environment.
 Emphasis will be on education for children and their families.
 Students will work with and observe a child and family to develop an understanding of their needs and develop a resource file of state, local and national supports.
 Service Learning is a component of this course.
-(Prerequisite: EC 101)
+(Prerequisite: ECE 101C)

 Students will work in NHTI-approved Early Childhood Education (ECE) settings for children in infant/toddler care, preschool, or kindergarten under the supervision of early childhood Cooperating Teachers.
-Students will conduct an in-depth child study over the course of the 75 hours that they will spend at their practicum site during the semester.
+Students will conduct an in-depth child study over the course of the 105 hours that they will spend at their practicum site during the semester.
 They will become "students of childhood" as they learn how to interpret and assess their observations of children in the seminar class.
 Students will create and manage a portfolio for a child.
 They will use portfolio information to generate invitations to learning and implement child-centered curriculum.
 They will make children's learning visible through learning story documentations and incorporate their own wonderings as teachers.
 Their observations will be summarized in narratives outlining the children's growth in the various developmental domains.
 All of this will be used to plan and carry out two parent conferences.
 Video-capturing of practicum students in the action of teaching will be required.
 NHTI ECE faculty schedule site visits to review and evaluate student progress during the practicum experience.
-Students must earn a grade of "C" or higher in Practicum 1 to move on to Practicum 2.
-(Prerequisites: all 100-level EC courses; a 2.5 minimum GPA in major field courses; permission of the ECE Practicum Coordinator; and submission of all required documents.
-EC 192 and EC 242 may be taken concurrently with Practicum 1.)
+Students must earn a grade of "C" or higher in ECE 275C to move on to ECE 276C.
+(Prerequisites: all 100-level ECE courses; a 2.5 minimum GPA in major field courses; permission of the ECE Practicum Coordinator; and submission of all required documents.
+ECE 155C may be taken concurrently with ECE 275C.)

 Students will work in NHTI approved community based settings with preschool children with special needs under the supervision of Cooperating Teachers.
 Students will become "students of childhood" as they conduct in-depth observations of preschoolers with special needs using a variety of tools during the 105 hours they spend at their practicum site this semester.
 Students will create and manage portfolios for children and use this information to write progress notes and narrative summaries.
 They will participate in IEP meetings and suggest and implement appropriate activity based interventions that are part of a child's IEP.
 NHTI program faculty schedule site visits to review and evaluate student progress during the practicum experience.
 Students must earn a grade of “C” or higher in this practicum to graduate from the degree program.
 (Prerequisites: all first year courses, 2.5 GPA in major field courses, permission of the practicum coordinator, and submission of all required documents.)